damian-pastorini/reldens-skeleton/README.md

 4 - Install the default skeleton theme (I've included two different scripts in the package.json for Windows and Linux)

-IMPORTANT: Windows users will need to use Git Bash for Windows (will fix this in the next release).
+IMPORTANT: Windows users will need to use [GitBash for Windows](https://gitforwindows.org/) (will fix this in the next release).

 `$ npm run windowsInstallSkeleton` or `$ npm run linuxInstallSkeleton`